sommersaad/sommersaad/README.md

 - Data mining
 - Machine Learning
 - Dashboard Development
+- Data-presenting

 ## About me:

-👩‍💻 I am very passionate about the things I do
+👩‍💻 I love to learn new things.
+In this technology driven age, I like to keep up to date with new applications.

-⚡️ Fun fact, I research anything and everything technology related!
+⚡️ Fun fact, I like to go on Youtube and watch python coding videos!

+✅ To reach a new horizon of experience, my goal is to include more projects in Data Science.

 📫 You can reach me via email at sommersaad482gmail.com or the LinkedIn badge at the bottom